Qrivi/cocuocr/README.md

 ### Run app for production

 #### With Docker
-- Build the Docker image:
+- Build the cocuapi Docker image:
 ```
 npm run docker:build
 ```
-- Run the MongoDB and app images:
+- Run the MongoDB and cocuapi app images:
 ```
 docker-compose up
 ```

 #### Without Docker
-- Run the start script:
+- Install dependencies and run the start script:
 ```
-npm run start
+npm install && npm run start
 ```
 Make sure MongoDB is running.
-You can set connection details in a `.env` file.
+Configure connection details in a `.env` file.